 Within Future Process Frameworks we intend to create new ideas and innovations for possible new processing concepts and/or clusters of different processes relevant for the HighEFF partners.
 The results from RA 1 should be disseminated and applied in other RAs, in particular RA 3, RA 4 and RA6.

+The work in RA1 will require input from industry to define relevant cases for evaluation and further development.
+Such data will be collected in close collaboration with RA6 Case Studies where each sector is represented with a work package.
+Further RA6 will be dependent on results from RA1 in their evaluation of different defined cases.

 RA and WP leaders involved